 Liberty analyzes its water sources frequently to comply with state and federal regulations and actively pursues appropriate treatment options.

-The water Liberty delivers to customers currently meets all state and federal standards for water quality.
+The water Liberty delivers to customers currently meets applicable public health standards.

 Liberty is required by law to issue an annual Water Quality Report (Consumer Confidence Report), which details the source of the public water supply, along with water quality compliance and testing during the previous calendar year.
-Customers can review the latest Water Quality Report at www.LibertyEnergyandWater.com on the Water Safety page.
+Customers can review the latest Water Quality Report at www.LibertyEnergyandWater.com